-Regulation 5(1)(c) allows licensees of landfills to claim, by application, an exemption for waste reasonably removed from an orphan contaminated site.
+Regulation 5(1)(d) allows licensees of landfills to claim, by application, an exemption for hazardous waste which has been removed by a public authority.

-Exemption for waste from orphan contaminated sites
+Exemption for hazardous waste

-This exemption has four criteria:
+This exemption has three criteria:

-- 1. the waste originated from an orphan site as defined in section 32 of the Contaminated Sites Act 2003 - 2. the waste has been reasonably removed - 3. the waste was removed from the orphan site by a public authority - 4. the waste was removed from the orphan site to mitigate or prevent a risk of harm to human health or the environment.
+- 1. the waste is hazardous

+- 2. the waste has been reasonably removed

+- 3. the waste was removed by a public authority.